Category Archives: River Road

 P. 13 https://legistarweb-production.s3.amazonaws.com/uploads/attachment/pdf/1399493/2022-05-27-HEFSP_amendment.finaladopted.pdf

-Some believe the Mayor & Council could persuade a developer to provide MORE than 15% affordable rental units.
-But how?
+Fifth, some believe the Mayor & Council could persuade a developer to provide MORE than 15% affordable rental units.
+A 20% affordable project, for instance, could be limited to 375 units.
+But what would the Council need to do to induce a redeveloper to accept that deal?

-Would they give away Borough land?
-Allow the redeveloper to build extra stories?
+Would they give away some of the Borough land along the River?
+Allow the redeveloper to build several extra stories?
 Grant the redeveloper an even more lavish PILOT tax exemption?
 All three?
-How would that impact the Borough?
+How would such concessions impact financial security and quality of life in the Borough?

 https://chathamchoice.org/2024/08/welcome-back/